shazChaudhry/docker-filebeat/README.md

 As a member of DevOps team I want to send Jenkins build logs to Elastic stack so that Ops team can diagnose issue by analysing all available logs in a central logging system.

+**Assumptions:**
+* No Jenkins' logs can be written to the host file system
+* Your infrastucture is based on ubuntu/xenial64
+* Your infrastructure has [Docker Swarm cluster](https://docs.docker.com/get-started/part4/#understanding-swarm-clusters) configuration

+**Prerequisite**
+* Set up a development infrastructre by following [Infra as Code](https://github.com/shazChaudhry/infra) repo on github
+* Setup [Elastic Stack](https://github.com/shazChaudhry/logging) by following github repo

 **Requirements:**
 - Ensure Elasticsearch, (Logstash optional) and Kibana are up and running
 - Both jenkins and filebeat are running on the same host

-**Assumptions:**
-- No Jenkins' logs can be written to the host file system

 Edit filebeat configuration as appropriate for your system.
 The configurations are at _config/filebeat.yml_:
 ```